 Fair Isle Knits: A Guide for Winter 2023

 It’s official: Fair Isle knitwear is back on the sartorial map.
-Kate Middleton donned a Holland and Cooper Fair Isle Knit for a rare BBC TV appearance reading the children’s book, The Owl Who is Afraid of the Dark for Children’s Mental Health Week 2022 – and we’ve been a massive fan ever since.
+Kate Middleton donned a Holland and Cooper Fair Isle Knit for a rare BBC TV appearance reading the children’s book, The Owl Who is Afraid of the Dark for Children’s Mental Health Week in 2022 – and we’ve been a massive fan ever since.

 While just a handful of Fair Isle crofters remain, supporting their work is not only important but a great way of investing in a piece you’ll treasure forever.
 Mati Ventrillon is a Fair Isle crofter and knits to order, or you can order one of her Mak-Kist knit kits to try and make your own.
 Marie Bruhat is a French Knitwear and Textile Designer living on the island using traditional Fair Isle knitted techniques.
 Elizabeth Riddiford also knits to order via an online order book.
 Learn more about local crafters at fairislebirdobs.co.uk.